Women and housing, land and property

-Women’s rights to land, property and housing are essential for realizing their rights to equality and to an adequate standard of living, among many other rights.
-Women’s secure access to land, property and housing supports their independence and autonomy, provides for their day-to-day needs and those of their families and allows them to weather some of life’s most difficult challenges.
+Women’s rights to land, property and housing are essential for realizing their rights to equality and to an adequate standard of living.
+Having secure access to land, property and housing supports a woman’s independence and autonomy, provides for her day-to-day needs and those of her family, and allows her to weather some of life’s most difficult challenges.
 Realizing women’s land, property and housing rights is an integral part of the gender-responsive implementation of the 2030 Agenda for Sustainable Development.

-Prevailing gender inequalities both in public and private spheres, undermine women’s exercise of their rights to land, property and housing.
-Multiple and intersecting forms of discrimination against women as well as LGBTI persons amplify such inequalities.
-Certain global trends – such as commodification and financialization of land, climate change and environmental degradation and urbanization—are exacerbating pressure on land and the natural resources, housing and livestock attached to it.
+Prevailing gender inequalities both in public and private spheres undermine women’s ability to exercise of their rights to land, property and housing.
+Multiple and intersecting forms of discrimination against women and LGBTI persons amplify such inequalities.
+Certain global trends—commodification and financialization of land, climate change, urbanization—are putting added pressure on land and natural resources, and the housing and livestock attached to them.

 At the same time, normative and policy frameworks to protect and promote women’s rights to land, property and housing have developed at national, regional and global levels.
 Evolving guidance and jurisprudence have articulated the application of human rights standards.

 Realizing Women’s Rights to Land and Other Productive Resources, 2nd edition (2020), OHCHR-UN Women: This updated edition provides guidance for lawmakers, policymakers and other stakeholders on laws, policies and programmes to respect, protect and fulfil women’s rights to land and other productive resources.

 Women and the right to adequate housing (2012): This publication provides an overview of the meaning, intent and implications of the human right to adequate housing, and illustrates obstacles to women enjoying this right worldwide